Conditional Extremes with Graphical Models

 \section{Inference}

-In this section, we focus on inference for the MVAGG SCMEVM, that is, the structured CMEVM described in Section~\ref{Sect:graphs} for which the residuals have the MVAGG distribution described in Section~\ref{sec:MVAGG}.
+In this section, we describe the inference scheme for the MVAGG SCMEVM.
 The methods described could be easily adapted to any other residual distribution based on a Gaussian copula.
-We first describe an efficient inference procedure for the MVAGG SCMEVM and then provide algorithms for graphical selection and model-based predictions.
+We also provide algorithms for graphical selection and model-based predictions.